-The protocol calls for taking this stack 5 times in a row and then 2 days off.
+The protocol calls for taking this stack 5 days in a row and then 2 days off.

 Microdosing Mushrooms: Psilocybin and Lion’s Mane

-While the studies often use a higher dose than healthy adults, the Stamets protocol is 10 x the standard.
-For psilocybin too, the dose is essentially a microdose.
+For psilocybin, the dose is essentially a microdose.
 The .1 gram dose will, more than likely, not be felt by anyone.
 Doses of 1 grams might create some sensations early on in the cycling protocol, but will dull over time.

 Although Stamets discusses the creativity benefits of psilocybin at this dosage, it will not last long and that is okay.
 If you are searching for increased neurogenesis, then using psilocybin has a different purpose in this stack.
 Tolerance builds quickly for the other mind altering aspects, but the aim is neurogenesis here.

 With niacin one might believe because it is a vitamin naturally occurring in many foods that it is safe and free from side effects.
 At doses above the recommended 1 – 200 mg it can create the niacin flush, which is a flushing of blood to the face creating redness and uncomfortable sensations.

 In fact, Stamets recognizes that the niacin will be helpful in preventing abuse of the stack (due to the psilocybin) because it would create a negative physical sensation if people overused any portion.